mfhepp/pip/README.md

-# Propgramming in Python Course Materials
+# Programming in Python Course Materials

 ## Dependencies and Installation
 The materials are intended to be run from Jupyter Notebooks within the Anaconda package.